 The Advisory Board holds decision making authority over which sources of funding the UKNCC may accept in order to ensure the UKNCC protects its independence.

 Members serve as individual citizens and in no way represent any organisation, company or political party with which they may be otherwise associated.
 The composition of the Advisory Board reflects a wide range of perspectives in the UK on China to ensure that the UKNCC is informed by a plurality of views.
 Advisory Board membership is not remunerated and members serve entirely on a volunteer basis.
-Terms of Reference for the Advisory Board can be viewed and downloaded at the bottom of this page.
+Terms of Reference for the Advisory Board are freely available on request.